luke015/Quiz_app/AUTHENTICATION.md

 ### "Authentication required" errors
 - Check that you're logged in
 - Try logging out and logging back in
-- Clear your browser's localStorage if issues persist
+- Clear your browser's cookies if issues persist
+- Check if your session has expired (24 hours after login)

 ### Can't access admin features after login
 - Check browser console for errors
-- Verify the token is stored: Open DevTools → Application → Local Storage → authToken
+- Verify the cookie is set: Open DevTools → Application → Cookies → authToken
 - Try refreshing the page
+- Ensure you haven't disabled cookies in your browser

 ## Important: No Default Password